EdoardoCarlesi/MergerTreeMPI/README.md

-MergerTreeMPI
+P-MergerTree
 =============
-Edoardo Carlesi - 2013
+Edoardo Carlesi - 2013-2018
-edoardo.carlesi@uam.es
+ecarlesi@aip.de

 This is a massively MPI parallel version of the original MergerTree.c code, part of the AHF analysis package.